rickyelopez/hypocycloid/README.md

 - One (and only one) of the following arguments must be used:
   - `-p/--pitch`: Tooth Pitch
     - Diameter of valleys
-  - `-b/--bolt_circ_diam`: Pin bolt circle diameter (overrides -p)
+  - `-b/--bolt_circ_radius`: Pin bolt circle radius (overrides -p)
-    - Diameter of bolt circle of pins can be used instead of using the tooth pitch
+    - Radius of bolt circle of pins can be used instead of using the tooth pitch
 - All of the following arguments must be supplied:
   - `-d/--pin_diam`: Roller Diameter
     - Diameter of the pins/rollers you will be using
-  - `-e/--eccentricity`: Eccentricity
-    - How far the center of rotation is from the center of the profile
   - `-c/--pressure_offset`: Offset in pressure angle
     - Gap between profile and pins
   - `-n/--num_teeth`: Number of teeth in cam